petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/custom-facet.md

 To use the Custom Facet, you must know which non-analyzed keyword field to use in the configuration.

 !!! tip
     The Custom Facet uses keyword fields, but some `text` and `icu_collation_keyword` fields in Liferay are mapped with `keyword` sub-fields and are usable in the Custom Facet.
-[Accessing Sub-Fields](#accessing-sub-fields) and the example below on [creating facets for Custom Fields](#accessing-custom-fields).
+See [Accessing Sub-Fields](#accessing-sub-fields) and the example on [creating facets for Custom Fields](#accessing-custom-fields).

 To browse the entire list of available fields, inspect the field mappings from *Control Panel* &rarr; *Configuration* &rarr; *Search* (click the *Field Mappings* tab).
 Here you'll see numerous indexes.
 Liferay's main content is indexed into the [company index](../../search-administration-and-tuning/elasticsearch-indexes-reference.md), which is named `liferay-[company id]` (e.g., `liferay-10819726314237`).
+To search and browse the mappings you can copy them locally and use your favorite editor.

 When you find the field, note its type and if it has sub-fields.
 Some fields are mapped as `text` fields to enable full text search or as `icu_collation` fields to enable sorting, but given a sub-field of type `keyword` for using in aggregations (i.e., facets).

 ### Accessing Sub-Fields

 Elasticsearch can index [multi-fields](https://www.elastic.co/guide/en/elasticsearch/reference/8.8/multi-fields.html), adding sub-field mappings to the main field.
 Some `text` and `icu_collation_keyword` fields in Liferay are mapped with `keyword` sub-fields and are usable in the Custom Facet.

 To use sub-fields in the Custom Facet, use dot notation (e.g., `fieldName.sub_field_name`).
 Examples include `assetTagNames.raw` and `title_en_US_sortable.keyword_lowercase`.
 Some [nested fields](#accessing-nested-fields) are mapped this way.